ndcbe/data-and-computing/fall2023/syllabus.md

 3. We would like to cultivate a learning community with peer instruction; as professionals, you'll need to answer your peers' questions.
 4. Many scientific software have online discussion boards to ask technical questions and report bugs.
 Using the **discussion board in Canvas** will help you develop comfort asking questions in this way.

+## Semester Organization

+Weeks 1 - 4 focus on linear algebra and basic Python.

+Weeks 4 - 8 focus on numerical methods (and more Python).

+Weeks 8 - 16 focus on probability, statistis, and data analysis (with more Python).

 ## Textbook and Reference Materials

+We will start by studying the first six chapters of the *No Bullshit Guide to Linear Algebra* by [Dr. Ivan Savov](https://minireference.com/).
+Why this textbook?
+My research group read through it during Summer 2023 to learn linear algebra... and the book is really good.
+In concisely explains concepts and includes a lot of great visualizations to build intuition.
+This is my favor linear algebra textbook.
+It is also very afforadable.
+You should **buy a copy** (either PDF or paper) and write in it!

-About 40% of the class sessions map reference chapters from *Computational Nuclear Engineering and Radiological Science Using Python* by [Prof. Ryan McClarren in Aerospace and Mechanical Engineering](https://engineering.nd.edu/faculty/ryan-mcclarren/) (2019).
+Most of the class sessions for numerical methods on map reference chapters from *Computational Nuclear Engineering and Radiological Science Using Python* by [Prof. Ryan McClarren in Aerospace and Mechanical Engineering](https://engineering.nd.edu/faculty/ryan-mcclarren/) (2019).
 As we will see throughout the class, many mathematical and computational techniques are widely applicable across engineering disciplines.
-This is only a recommended text.
+This is an optional.
 There are two copies on reserve in the library.
 We strongly recommend looking at the library copies before purchasing.

-Another 40% of the class sessions draw from material in *Statistics for Engineers and Scientists* by Prof. William Navidi (2014).
+Another 40% of the class sessions draw from *Statistics for Engineers and Scientists* by Prof. William Navidi (2014).
 This is one of our favorite introductory textbooks on statistics because every concept is introduced with science and engineering examples.
 These worked out examples show you how to apply data analysis concepts to problems you will use as practicing engineers.
 The book is both mathematically rigorous and accessible.
 We **strongly recommend you purchase a copy to keep**.
 We are using the 4th edition this semester so you can purchase used books.

 ## Classroom Meetings

 Classroom meetings are a mix of i) traditional chalk board instruction, ii) computer demonstrations, and iii) in-class activities.
 Please bring an internet connected laptop computer.
 You are expected to have completed the assigned reading and at home activities for each topic (posted on Canvas/Vocareum) before each class session.

 ## Assessments and Final Grades
-* Homework: 25\% (6 planned)
+* Homework: 5\%
-* Midterm Exam: 25\%
-* Project 1: 25\%
-* Project 2: 25\% (instead of written final exam)
+* Python Mini-Project: 5\%
+* Quizzes (3 planned): 60\%
+* Semester Project: 30\%

 ### Homework

-Problem set homework assignments are a collection of 2 to 5 problems designed to reinforce specific concepts and skills from class.
+Homework assignments are a collection of 2 to 5 problems designed to reinforce specific concepts and skills from class.
 Most problems include “pencil and paper” analysis (i.e., derive a model, determine degrees of freedom, write pseudocode), computer programming aspects, and interpretation of calculated results.
 These problems, especially the analysis and interpretation parts, are good practice for the exams.
 Many students receive near full credit on the problem sets.

 ### Collaboration Policy and Honor Code

 You are permitted (and encouraged) to discuss solution approaches to the weekly homework assignments with classmates, however there is to be no wholesale copying or paraphrasing of code, solutions, or written discussions.
-You are encouraged to ask questions, including posting pseudocode or code screenshots, on the disccsion board on Canvas.
+You are strongly encouraged to ask questions, including posting pseudocode or code screenshots, on the disccsion board on Canvas.
 Likewise, you may use any material posted by the instructors or your classmates in the discussion board on Canvas that you understand.
 Copying of code from classmates or the discussion board that you do not understand is not permitted.
 This policy is meant to facilitate collaboration while ensuring everyone in the class has the same access.
-Students MAY NOT use old HW files and solutions for the homework assignments: if you cannot do the problems for homework, you will not be able to do them on the exams either.
+Students MAY NOT use old files and solutions for the homework assignments: if you cannot do the problems for homework, you will not be able to do them on the exams either.

 *As a guiding principle, if you are not comfortable explaining your solution strategy to an instructor or TA, you should not turn in the work as your own.*